awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 + You can use version 1\.3\.2 or later of the driver with Amazon EC2 Arm nodes\.

 **Prerequisites**
-+ **Existing cluster with an OIDC provider** – If you don't have a cluster, you can create one using one of the [Getting started with Amazon EKS](getting-started.md) guides\.
-To determine whether you have an OIDC provider for an existing cluster, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
++ An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
+To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-+ **AWS CLI** – A command line tool for working with AWS services, including Amazon EKS\.
-This guide requires that you use version 2\.3\.7 or later or 1\.22\.8 or later\.
-For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the AWS Command Line Interface User Guide\.
-After installing the AWS CLI, we recommend that you also configure it\.
-For more information, see [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
++ Version 2\.3\.7 or later or 1\.22\.8 or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
+For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)in the AWS Command Line Interface User Guide\.
-+ **`kubectl`** – A command line tool for working with Kubernetes clusters\.
-This guide requires that you use version 1\.21 or later\.
-For more information, see [Installing `kubectl`](install-kubectl.md)\.
++ The `kubectl` command line tool installed on your computer or AWS CloudShell\.
+The version must be the same, or up to two versions later than your cluster version\.
+To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.

 ## Create an IAM policy and role<a name="efs-create-iam-resources"></a>